Christmas 2017 and New Year 2018 Alterations to Public Transport Services in the U.K.

 It may be November but news about festive transport arrangements is starting to appear.
 It has been a while since I collated these because of other things happening in my life but this is where I plan to collect anything I find on an ongoing basis.
 It could be worth checking this again, especially as we get closer to the time in question.

 Network Rail generally schedules a lot of engineering work for the Christmas and New Year period so it is best to check their travel summary before making big plans.
 In some ways, their choice of timing always amazes me because more people have time for travel when they are not working.
 Is it reduced by family activities and the visiting of friends?
 The answer to that question may reveal a lot.

-We seem to be seeing a lot of strike activity this year and some is set to continue into 2018 too.
-Virgin Trains and CrossCountry are affected by one day stoppages that mean reductions in the service levels that they can offer.
+We seem to be seeing a lot of strike activity this year and some are set to continue into 2018 too.
+Virgin Trains and CrossCountry are affected by one-day stoppages that mean reductions in the service levels that they can offer.
 Not all operators are affected though and Great Western Railway is one of those who only need to contend with engineering works on parts of their network.